 DelVal students prepare for the Philadelphia Flower Show

-The team building the display is made up of students from DelVal’s Flower Show course, which has four students in it this year, other student volunteers, staff, alumni volunteers and faculty.
+The DelVal team always tries to create interactive, educational experiences so that Flower Show guests can go into the displays, not just look and read.
+In addition to the five students taking the course, the team building the display is made up of other student volunteers, staff, alumni volunteers and faculty.
 Students in the Flower Show course are required to be part of the whole process and are graded on everything from the construction stage to being at the show to staff the exhibit.

 Tickets: For more information, or, to get your tickets to check out this year’s show visit: theflowershow.com.
 Proceeds from the event support the work of the Pennsylvania Horticultural Society.